 Coosa and Talladega County Needs

 In Shelby, Coosa and Talladega Counties about 10,400 students receive free school breakfast and lunch because of low family income, but school only accounts for 187 days of the year.
 Alabama Childhood Food Solutions (ACFS) starting in Sylacauga is providing food for as many as possible for the other 178 days a year.
 In 2012 over 3000 bags of food containing up to seven meals each were distributed.
 That's nearly 21,000 kid size meals .
 In 2013 we shared 1200 bags per month in nine schools.
-In 2014 we serve seventeen schools weekly to 615 children with active plans to add seven school through the spring.
+In 2014 we serve thirty schools weekly to over 1000 children with active plans to add more schools through the fall.

 Providing for the Weekend